M-o-a-T/forth/doc/tut/start-here.rst

 It also won't wax eloquently you about `Mecrisp Stellaris
 <https://mecrisp.sourceforge.net/>`_, the Forth variant this
 library is (mostly) based on.
-You can read more there, including how to tell your favorite STM-32 microcontroller to run it.
+You can read more there, including how to tell your favorite STM-32 microcontroller to run it. `Our version
+<https://github.com/M-o-a-T/mecrisp/>`_ includes some changes which might
+improve your experience.

 Instead, let's talk about what we're building on top of that foundation, and why.